jeff-hykin/universify/story.md

 I don't know.

-Thankfully (again) we don't need to know.
-This work-in-progress script may already be criminal, but even criminals have standards.
-NodeJS is too far.
+Thankfully we don't need to know.
+This work-in-progress may already be criminal, but going so far as using NodeJS?
+Well, even criminals have standards.
 Instead lets consider a good JS runtime, like Deno.
+<br><br>

-## Part 4: What about Npm Packages?
+## Part 4: What about NPM Packages?

-This is the second of the catastrophic problems:
+The second of the catastrophic problems can be described as:
 1. The world's first universal script should not have side effects.
-2. JavaScript doesn't work without modules.
+2. JavaScript doesn't work without NPM packages (obviously).

-Without help from a 3rd party, how could a universal script know if a number is even or odd?
-We may never know, because Deno not only supports everyone's favorite supply chain attack vector, it also provides that support without a `node_modules` side effect, bundling, or even a clunky `npm install` command.
+How could a universal script know if a number is even or odd without help from a 3rd party?
+We may never know, because Deno not only supports everyone's favorite supply chain attack vector, it also provides that support without a `node_modules` folder, bundling, or even a clunky `npm install` command.

 For security and reliability -- if you're into that sort of thing -- versions can also be pinned quite easily: